-Any graduating 8th grade student wishing to attempt the Honors coursework at the high school level is allowed to do so, as long as the student has met the minimum passing standard on the STAAR test.
+Any graduating 8th grade student wishing to attempt the Honors coursework at the high school level is allowed to do so, as long as the student has met the Meets standard on the STAAR test, and/or principal's discretion.
 The purpose of the Honors course is ultimately to prepare the student for college.